Checkio-Game-Missions/checkio-empire-friendly-number/info/description.md

-You should write a function for converting a **number** to string using several rules.
+You should write a function for converting a **number** in to string using several rules.
 First of all, you will need to cut the number with a given base (**base** argument; default 1000).
 The value is a float number with decimal after the point (**decimals** argument; default 0).
 For the value, use the rounding towards zero rule (5.6⇒5, -5.6⇒-5) if the decimal = 0,